danielealbano/cluster-node-init/README.md

 ## Installation

+### Current machine

-Although this the platform has been built with a rootfs over nfs, it can be easily installed directly on the disk:
+Although this the platform has been built with a rootfs over nfs, it can be easily installed directly on a machine:
 ```
 cd /opt
 sudo git clone https://github.com/danielealbano/cluster-node-init.git